masseygeo/earthscape/README.md

 - Controlled experiments on geographic domain shift using disjoint regions with a shared label space

+# UPDATES!!!
+1. **EarthScape dataset v1.1 is now available!**
+    - Same as v1.0, but with several updates...
+      - Profile and planform curvatures are now consistent across all subsets.
+      - Categorical and binary image features are supplied as `uint8` (instead of `float32`).

+2. **EarthScape codebase v1.1.0 (this repository) has been significantly updated!**

+3. **Segmentation functionality and benchmarks are now available!**

 # Table of Contents
 1. [Getting Started](#getting-started)
 2. [Navigating the Repository](#navigating-the-repository)